The most common bump on adult skin is probably skin tags. They are generally harmless, but many people find them bothersome.

 The precise cause of skin tags is not clear exactly.
 They may occur when clusters of collagen and blood vessels get stuck within thicker pieces of skin.
-They can also be caused by skin rubbing against skin, as they are more common in creases or folds.
+They can also be caused by skin rubbing against the skin, as they are more common in creases or folds.

 Some people tend to be predisposed to developing skin tags.
 They tend to happen more often during pregnancy, in obese people and people with diabetes.
 The presence of multiple skin tags was linked to insulin resistance, a high body mass index, and high blood sugar, according to a 2010 report.

 Skin tags are more likely to appear in people who have: